LawSmith408/WhiskerAnalyses/README.md

 | Applied Transverse Load at Point            |W.appliedMoment| N      |
 | Prescribed Transverse Displacement at Point |W.prescribedDisp| mm     |

-Note that for the functional gradient simulation in this code a

-### Starting up the simulation
-Upon inputting each of these parameters XX.
+Note that for these are just the basic geometry, stiffness, and porosity values each MATLAB file has specific values for boundary conditions as well.

 ## Support

 Please note that this codebase doesn't come with direct support, but feel free to contact us.

-## License

-Please refer to the LICENSE file included with this project for information about the license.

 ## Contributing